 We’ll also be there to help educate your team and provide guidance on how to be smart consumers of their health insurance, too.
 During open enrollment, we can provide them ideas around selecting and using their plans effectively.
 Your employees also have free access to Health Advocate through Justworks, which can further help them navigate the healthcare system and their costs, especially around more specific individual health considerations.

 Renewals can seem complex and stressful at times.
-But when you receive your health insurance renewal in mid-August, we’ll be there.
+But when you receive your health insurance renewal, we’ll be there.
 We’ll help you to understand your new rate and support you to make changes to your plans and contributions, so that your coverage can best meet the needs of your team and your budget.
-All the way through the end of employee open enrollment at the beginning of October, we’ll be with you and your team every step of the way.
+All the way through the end of employee open enrollment, we’ll be with you and your team every step of the way.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.